MM for Penalized Estimation: MM algorithms

 majorizes $\Gamma(u)$ at $z$.
 Since $\nabla\gamma(z|z)=\nabla\Gamma(z)$, Assumption~\ref{ass:sur} holds at $z$ for functions $\gamma(u|z)$ and $\Gamma(u)$.
-The QM is a special application of the more general MM algorithm when a suitable bound $\tilde{B}$ exists \citep{de2009sharp, lange2016mm}.
+The QM is a special application of the more general MM algorithm when a suitable bound $\tilde{B}$ exists \citep{lange2016mm}.
 The generic terms defined by $\ell(\phi|\phi^{(0)})$ in (\ref{eqn:ell}) can be replaced with the express formula (\ref{eqn:ma}).

-While an upper bound $\tilde{B}$ may not be unique, to simplify computation as often possible, assume $\tilde{B}$ is a square diagonal matrix with all its main diagonal entries equal, i.e., $\tilde{B}=BI$, where $I$ is the identity matrix.
+While an upper bound $\tilde{B}$ may not be unique, to simplify computation as often possible, assume $\tilde{B}$ is a square diagonal matrix with all its main diagonal entries equal, i.e., $\tilde{B}=BI$, where $B$ is a scalar and $I$ is the identity matrix.
 Furthermore the link function $\psi(\cdot)$ takes different forms:

 Define $u=y-f$ in regression problems.
 By (\ref{eqn:ma}) and the chain rule, we have

 For classification problems with margin $u=yf, y\in \{-1, 1\}$, we have